IamProject/IamValidator/README.md

 ```

 Also accepts an array of validation templates.
-In case an array os passed, the values will be matched against every template consequently.
+In case an array is passed, the values will be matched against every template consequently.
 The result of the *first* positive match will be returned.
-If not template matches, the error produced *last* will be thrown.
+If no template matches, the error produced *last* will be thrown.

 ### validate(data, [options])